Agile Learning Design: Tools for Learners

 iTunes/iPod (or similar system)

-While there is an adverse reaction to providing this set-up to learners in most organizations, podcasting is a proven and viable means of learning.
-Yes they may listen to music on their iPods, but they also use email, cell phones, and internet services for personal reasons.
+While there is an adverse reaction to providing this set-up to learners in some organizations, podcasting is a proven and viable means of learning.
+Yes, they may listen to music on their iPods, but they also use email, cell phones, and internet services for personal reasons.
 Lets provide them with the tools they need.
 To increase the capabilities of the device (mLearning), consider the iTouch or iPad.

 A Guide for Managing Learning

-For reading and printing PDFs.
+For reading creating, and printing PDF files.

 What would you include in your learners' toolbox?